The best performance of this Premier League campaign - Huddersfield Town fans on Manchester City draw

 Kim, Golcar

-Good to see Aaron Mooy back to his best. and great to see Town pushing higher up the pitch at least for 20 minutes!
+Good to see Aaron Mooy back to his best and great to see Town pushing higher up the pitch for at least 20 minutes of the game!

 Dave, Gloucester

-A superb performance by all involved.
-It begs the question ''why has this set-up not been used before?''.
+A superb performance by all involved; it begs the question ''why has this set-up not been used before?''.

 We looked solid all round AND created good chances with shots on target!!